abberdeen/circuitid-csharp/docs/ConferenceRoomsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ConferenceRoomsApi(Configuration.Default);
-            var conferencerooms = new Conferencerooms(); // Conferencerooms | The JSON object that will be posted to the REST API endpoint.
+            var conferenceroomsCreateOrPatch = new ConferenceroomsCreateOrPatch(); // ConferenceroomsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetConferenceRoom200Response result = apiInstance.CreateConferenceRoom(conferencerooms);
+                GetConferenceRoom200Response result = apiInstance.CreateConferenceRoom(conferenceroomsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)